-Normal users see only those published modules that are included in their roles.
-Administrators however see, in addition to the published modules included in their roles, the modules published by themselves and by other administrators whose administration domain is at the same or a lower level in the hierarchy in the All published group.
+Normal users see only those published modules that are included in their roles inside the My content group, or modules that were created by other users wihtin the All published group.

+For their part, administrators see, in addition to the published modules included in their roles, the modules published by themselves and by other administrators or normal users in the All published group.